UWF offers a Bachelor of Arts in Political Science. Students gain a foundation in liberal arts and social sciences.

 One of the oldest fields of study, Political Science, is an integral component of a liberal arts education.
 Beginning with Plato and Aristotle, through Machiavelli, Hobbes, Locke, Rousseau, Burke, Marx, and Mill, to Jefferson, Madison, and Hamilton, serious thinkers have pondered at length fundamental questions about justice and political power.
 Political Science majors learn to inquire about timeless questions pertaining to the governance of human societies, including the origin and evolution of law and justice, the development and operation of political institutions and processes, the comparative performance of regimes, the exercise of political leadership, and problems of war and peace.
 It is our task to analyze competing theories purporting to throw light on these questions, subjecting them to the test of reason and experience.

 The degree plan in Political Science at The University of West Florida is designed to teach students to do just that.
-It consists of 39 sh in Political Science, including a core of political theory and methods courses and required and elective courses in American, comparative, and international politics.
-In addition, the student completes another 21 sh of electives, which may comprise a minor or emphasis, or include additional courses in Political Science.
+It consists of 39 semester hours in Political Science, including a core of political theory and methods courses and required and elective courses in American, comparative, and international politics.
+In addition, the student completes another 21 semester hours of electives, which may comprise a minor or emphasis, or include additional courses in Political Science.
 Students are advised to supplement their political studies with courses in History, Geography, Philosophy, and Economics.